 Which genres will you be reading and reviewing here?

-While I tend to read almost everything, my focus here will be: science-fiction, fantasy, Asian literatures, historical fiction, and comics.
+While I tend to read almost everything, my focus here will be (mostly adult): science-fiction, fantasy, Asian literatures, historical fiction, psychological thrillers, and comics.

 Which genres do you avoid, or do not like reading at all?

 Romance is a genre that I do not like at all, and when I say romance I mainly mean things that lean towards Erotica.
-I also do not read most young adult contemporaries.
+I also do not read many young adult contemporaries.

 Are you a young adult literature blog?